positron-solutions/dslide/README.md

 ## Hooks

-Because slides and actions have a life-cycle and can easily find their own heading, consider making a custom action and setting that action on slides where it's needed.

 Beware of using the normal `dslide-mode-hook` 😱 because it runs **in the base buffer** ⚠️.
 If you remap faces or add a bunch of styling, it will be copied to the indirect buffer but then linger in your base buffer.
 Instead, use `dslide-start-hook`. 💡

 -   `dslide-start-hook` Is run in the indirect buffer after it is set it.
 This is what you want.